rgxg

 GIT

-Use the following command to verify the signature of a git tag (see
+Use the following command to verify the signature of a git tag (see README file for details):

 git verify-tag v<VERSION_NUMBER>